EnricoEls/MarsRover/README.md

 <br/>

 ### Program overview
+A rover has been sent to Mars to survey the terrain.
+Mars’s surface has been divided into zones and each zone have been very carefully surveyed ahead of time and are deemed safe for exploration.
+Due to the transmission delay in communicating with the rover on Mars, you are only able to send the rover a list of commands.

+This program will upload the commands and the rover will execute them.

 ### How it works
 The application will ask you to upload a text file that contains instructions for the rover to prosess.